Proto-Indo-European root: Further restrictions

 PIE abided by the general cross-linguistic constraint of similar place avoidance against the co-occurrence of two similar consonants in a word root.
 In particular, no examples are known of roots containing two plain voiced plosives (***ged-) or two glides (***ler-).
 A few examples of roots with two fricatives or two nasals (*h₂eh₃- 'to burn', *nem- 'to give, to take', etc.) can be reconstructed, but they were rare as well.
 An exception, however, were the voiced aspirated and voiceless plosives, which relatively commonly co-occurred (e.g. *dʰegʷʰ- 'to burn', *peth₂- 'to fly').
 In particular, roots with two voiced aspirates were more than twice as common than could be expected to occur by chance.

 An additional constraint prohibited roots containing both a voiced aspirated and a voiceless plosive (***tebʰ-), unless the latter occurs in a word-initial cluster after an *s (e.g. *stebʰ- 'to stiffen').
 Taken together with the abundance of *DʰeDʰ-type roots, it has been proposed that this distribution results from a limited process of voice assimilation in pre-PIE, where a voiceless stop was assimilated to a voiced aspirate, if another one followed or preceded within a root.

 Exceptions

-Thorn clusters are sequences of a dental (*t, *d, *dʰ) plus a velar plosive (*k, *g, *gʰ etc.).
+Thorn clusters are sequences of a dental (*t, *d, *dʰ) plus a velar plosive (*k, *g, *gʰ, *kʷ, *gʷ, *gʷʰ, *ḱ, *ǵ, *ǵʰ).
 Their role in PIE phonotactics is unknown.
 Roots like *dʰgʷʰey- "to perish" apparently violate the phonotactical rules, but are quite common.

 Some roots cannot be reconstructed with an ablauting *e, an example being *bʰuh₂- 'to grow, to become'.
 Such roots can be seen as generalized zero grades of unattested forms like ***bʰweh₂-, and thus follow the phonotactical rules.

 Some roots like *pster- 'to sneeze' or *pteh₂k- 'to duck' do not appear to follow these rules.
 This might be due to incomplete understanding of PIE phonotactics or to wrong reconstructions. *pster-, for example, might not have existed in PIE at all, if the Indo-European words usually traced back to it are onomatopoeias.